 5 – Now you are going to move the tracing paper up so that the 2nd diagonal line that you just drew matches up with the diagonal line on the pattern piece.
 Use the vertical line to match it up perfectly so it doesn’t get shifted.

-Then you can take your French curve tool and create a new curve for the bust.
+Then you can take your curve tool (here is the one I’m using) and create a new curve for the bust.
 You can see from the previous tracing I did on top, that the fullness is getting taken out above the bust so that there’s no bubbling where it shouldn’t be.

 You can also straighten up the side seam with a ruler.
 You can see that it just took out a tiny sliver out of the side seam.